 Those students who intend to apply for an alternative loan to have a Student Accounts Hold lifted for advance registration must now start the application process at least four weeks prior to the date on which they are scheduled to register for the upcoming semester.
 Several steps will have to be completed before the lender will provide the Office of Student Financial Assistance with a certification form.
 Until we have received the funds from the lender, there will be no action that the aid office can take requesting that the ‘hold’ be lifted.

 One of the requirements is the ‘Private Education Loan Applicant Self-Certification Form’ which is completed by the student and submitted to the lender.
-Your lender will make this form available to you.
-It is also available on the Forms page of our website.
 The information necessary to complete the form is available on our website at https://banweb.gwu.edu/.
 Since this is your personal award information, you will need to log in using your USER ID and PIN.
 You will be able to access both your award and Cost of Education information.
 If you prefer, you can visit Colonial Central (located on the ground floor of the Marvin Center) for assistance.